 According to Apple statistics, about 14 percent of apps rejected during the seven-day period ending Aug.
-28 were rejected because more information was needed.
+28 was rejected because more information was needed.

 The second most popular reason, coming in at 8 percent, is that the apps have bugs or cause crashes.
 The third one is the GUI problem that I mentioned above.
 Especially for Apple, it is very important that aesthetic things are done right.
 About 6 percent of apps are rejected because they do not comply with the terms in the Developer Program License Agreement.

 Apple emphasizes that “You should submit your app for review only when it is complete and ready to be published.
 Make sure to thoroughly test your app on devices and fix all bugs before submitting.”

 The easiest way to avoid your app getting rejected?
 Test on all iOS devices – all of them can be found 24/7 at Bitbar Testing.

 Learn how to properly adopt DevOps approach for your mobile team and get the most out of it.Download